 Concentrations of credit risk arise when a number of mortgage loan debtors have similar economic characteristics that would cause their ability to meet contractual obligations to be similarly affected by changes in economic conditions.
-Although the Company has a diversified mortgage loan portfolio consisting of residential mortgages, commercial loans and residential construction loans and requires collateral on all real estate exposures, a substantial portion of its debtors' ability to honor obligations is reliant on the economic stability of the geographic region in which the debtors do business or are employed.
-As of March 31, 2023, the Company had 60%, 10%, 6%, 5%, 5%, 3% and 3% of its mortgage loans from borrowers located in the states of Utah, Florida, California, Texas, Arizona, Hawaii, and Nevada, respectively.
-As of December 31, 2022, the Company had 64%, 10%, 5%, 5%, 3% and 3% of its mortgage loans from borrowers located in the states of Utah, Florida, California, Texas, Nevada, and Arizona, respectively.
+Although the Company has a diversified mortgage loan portfolio consisting of residential mortgages, commercial loans and residential construction loans and requires collateral on all real estate exposures, a substantial portion of the relevant debtors' ability to honor obligations is dependent upon the economic stability of the geographic region in which the debtors do business or are employed.
+As of June 30, 2023, the Company had 54%, 10%, 8%, 6% and 5%, of its mortgage loans from borrowers located in the states of Utah, Florida, California, Arizona, and Texas, respectively.
+As of December 31, 2022, the Company had 64%, 10%, 5% and 5% of its mortgage loans from borrowers located in the states of Utah, Florida, California, and Texas, respectively.

 Mortgage loans held for investment are carried at their unpaid principal balances adjusted for net deferred fees, charge-offs, premiums, discounts, and the related allowance for credit losses.
 Interest income is included in net investment income on the condensed consolidated statements of earnings and is recognized when earned.
-The Company defers related material loan origination fees, net of related direct loan origination costs, and amortizes the net fees over the term of the loans.
+The Company defers related material loan origination fees, net of related direct loan origination costs, and amortizes the net fees over the terms of the loans.
 Origination fees are included in net investment income on the condensed consolidated statements of earnings.